 eShave seems to have come through a “rough patch” relatively unscathed.
 A few years ago I noticed they had cut back on their offerings and reformulated some of their products.
 But things seem to have stabilized and eShave shave creams are still excellent (I’m a fan of their White Tea scent–it’s also a favorite on Amazon).

 Lucky Tiger – Lucky Tiger’s “Liquid Shave Cream” comes in a single (mildly citrus) scent.
-As the name implies it is less firm than many other creams (I think it has a consistency of an aftershave balm) but the performance–with or without brush–is very good.
+As the name implies it is less firm than many others (I think it has a consistency of an aftershave balm) but the performance–with or without brush–is very good.

 OneBlade – OneBlade’s “Black Tie” shave cream is only available in a single, moderately-strong lavender scent.
 But the performance is really excellent: it can build a rich, thick lather and the ‘cushion’ aspect is particularly noteworthy.